opencog/atomspace/opencog/persist/sql/README.md

 ODBC Setup, Part the Second
 ---------------------------
+(Optional, required only if you are using the deprecated ODBC bindings.)
 Edit `~/.odbc.ini` in your home directory to add a stanza of the form below.
 You MUST create one of these for EACH repository you plan to use!
 The name of the stanza, and of the database, can be whatever you